gogowin1/movieTrailer/README.md

 movieTrailer
 --------------
-movieTrailer is a program that shows preview of my favorite movies
+movieTrailer shows preview of my favorite movies

 To Start
 --------------